NCERT Solutions for Class 11 Chemistry Chapter 4 - Chemical Bonding and Molecular Structure

 The resultant shape is trigonal bipyramidal and the five $sp^3d$ hybrid orbitals are directed towards the five corners.

-The five P-Cl sigma bonds, three lies in one plane and make $120^{\circ}$ with each other are equatorial bonds and the two P-Cl bonds lie above and below the equatorial plane makes an angle of $90^{\circ}$ with the plane are axial bonds.
+In the five P-Cl sigma bonds, three lie in one plane and make $120^{\circ}$ with each other, are equatorial bonds and the two P-Cl bonds lie above and below the equatorial plane making an angle of $90^{\circ}$ with the plane, are axial bonds.

-So, just because of more repulsion from the equatorial bond pairs, the axial bonds are slightly longer than equatorial bonds.
+So, because of more repulsion from the equatorial bond pairs, the axial bonds are slightly longer than the equatorial bonds.

 Question 4.39 Define hydrogen bond.
 Is it weaker or stronger than the van der Waals forces?